Complete the following steps by Aug. 28 to have your name certified to appear on the November ballot.

-Community members are encouraged to consider running for Boulder City Council in the Nov.
-2 election.
-There are five seats up for election this year.
+Community members are encouraged to consider running for Boulder Mayor or City Council in the Nov.
+7 election.
+There is one seat for Mayor and four seats for City Council up for election this year.

 - Be a citizen of the U.S.